 19. Marianna and Helena, Arkansas

-Marianna and Helena, Arkansas are charming towns located close to the Mississippi River.
-These towns offer kayaking, camping fishing, and walking opportunities at the state park.
-You can also find Delta barbecue at the award-winning Jones Bar & Cheddar Diner in Marianna.
+Marianna and Helena, Arkansas, are charming towns near the Mississippi River.
+These towns offer kayaking, camping, fishing, and walking opportunities at the state park.
+You can also find Delta barbecue at Marianna’s award-winning Jones Bar & Cheddar Diner.

-These hotels offer great amenities such as free breakfast, Wi-Fi, and outdoor pools.
+These hotels offer great amenities like free breakfast, Wi-Fi, and outdoor pools.
 They’re also conveniently located close to the best attractions in town.

 20. Natchez, Mississippi